DamianJM/Depolymerase-Predictor/README.md

 ```

 # Get in touch
 Contributions, suggestions, feature requests, and bug reports are welcome and appreciated.
-Please open an issue or contact Tim on t.skvortsov@qub.ac.uk.
+Please open an issue or contact Tim at t.skvortsov@qub.ac.uk.